mobregozo/portfolio/README.md

 [Ionicons](https://ionicons.com/): All the SVGs are part of Ionicons.

-I created the design of the website inspired by the following two projects:
+The Design of this website is inspired by the following two projects:
 - https://github.com/wahyuway/nuxtjs-resume-template
 - https://startbootstrap.com/themes/resume/